UmmaGohil/Frontend-Quiz/README.md

 - Back-end implementation to handle data (rather than json file)

-- Enable user's to be able to see incorrect questions answered (with correct solution)
+- Enable users to be able to see incorrect questions answered (with correct solution)